AmmarAbouZor/tui-journal/README.md

 - Export and Import journals between different back-end files.
 - Export the current journal's content to a predefined export path or the current directory
 - Transfer text between the built-in editor and the system clipboard using Cut, Copy, and Paste.
+- Sorting and full-screen preferences in the App State will be retained.
 - See the keybindings from inside the app
 - Cross-platform compatibility (Windows, macOS, Linux, NetBSD).